tylerkennedy/DSI-PWA/readme.md

 ## Getting Started

+- Install dependencies with `npm install dependencies`
-- First, run the development server with `npm run dev`.
+- Run the development server with `npm run dev`.
-- Navigate to [http://localhost:3000](http://localhost:3000) on your browser.
+- Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
 - Start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+The page auto-refreshes as you edit the file.

 ### Learn More